61131/nginx-http-est/README.md

 Requires client demonstrate proof-of-possession (POP) of private key.

 This directive requires that all clients demonstrate the proof-of-possession (POP) of the private key associated with a certification request and that the client was able to sign the certification request after the TLS session was established.
-This demonstration requires the client to include the tls-unique value from the TLS subsystem as described in Channel Bindings for TLS [RFC 5929](https://datatracker.ietf.org/doc/html/rfc5929) as an attribute within the CSR.
+This demonstration requires the client to include the tls-unique value from the TLS subsystem as described in [RFC 5929](https://datatracker.ietf.org/doc/html/rfc5929) as an attribute within the CSR.

 Where enabled, this directive requires the client to include the tls-unique value as a base64 encoded string in the certification request challenge-password field.
 If this attribute is missing or mismatched with that on the server, the certificate generation request will fail.